 Social media is an incredibly powerful storytelling tool for your nonprofit.
-According to our report, Navigating the Unknown: 2020 Findings to Future-Proof Your Fundraising, social media posts were the number one driver of charitable gifts in 2020—ahead of email and direct mail appeals!
+According to the Navigating the Unknown report, social media posts were the number one driver of charitable gifts in 2020—ahead of email and direct mail appeals!
 But as a busy fundraiser or nonprofit marketer, it can be challenging to find the time to make social media a priority.

 Tools for Scheduling and Publishing Posts

 Scheduling and publishing tools are for nonprofit social media because they offer organizations insights to their social media performance that can be used to create a content calendar for when and what to post.
 These tools help nonprofits post consistently, which is key to growing your reach on social media and expanding your donor base.

 Buffer is a publishing tool that lets you schedule and analyze your social media posts.
 With Buffer, you can schedule your social media posts for specific dates and times on all major platforms—including Instagram!
 You can mark certain posts for approval so your coworkers can provide feedback on your content.
 Buffer also offers analytics tools so you can learn more about your audience’s demographics and keep tabs on what posts perform best.